-“One of the most fun races we did in 2014!” – Getting Dirty Podcast
+“One of the most fun races we did” – Getting Dirty Podcast

 Despite what you think, you have not yet reached full badassery.

 (Ian and Don literally wrote the books on it!)